What is Tax Shield?

 Donation to approved organizations also qualifies as tax-deductible.
-However, to take a tax deduction, the taxpayer needs to itemize deduction.
+However, the taxpayer needs to itemize the deduction to take a tax deduction.

 The amount of benefit from tax shields may vary from country to country.
 Another factor that determines the benefits is the taxpayer’s applicable tax rate.
 For instance, the higher the tax rate, the higher will be the tax shields.